BorisGiba/neural_networks_from_scratch_python/README.md

 csvToPklMNIST.py.
 You can also draw your own image and let the neural network predict it!

-This project received the Dr.Hans-Riegel (see [here](https://www.hans-riegel-fachpreise.com/ausgezeichnete-arbeiten/details/?no_cache=1&tx_alumni_pi1%5Bpaper%5D=72&tx_alumni_pi1%5Baction%5D=show&tx_alumni_pi1%5Bcontroller%5D=Paper&cHash=c551128a37614c3ba603f27dca3c9a23)) award for outstanding scientific work ("herausragende wissenschaftliche Arbeit") in 2019.
+This project received the Dr.Hans-Riegel award (see [here](https://www.hans-riegel-fachpreise.com/ausgezeichnete-arbeiten/details/?no_cache=1&tx_alumni_pi1%5Bpaper%5D=72&tx_alumni_pi1%5Baction%5D=show&tx_alumni_pi1%5Bcontroller%5D=Paper&cHash=c551128a37614c3ba603f27dca3c9a23)) for outstanding scientific work ("herausragende wissenschaftliche Arbeit") in 2019.
-It ranked 2nd place in computer science in the respective contest at the Johannes Gutenberg University in Mainz, which represented the state of Rhineland-Palatinate, as it was the only participating university in said state (it accepted entries from the entire state).
+It ranked 2nd place in computer science in the respective contest at the Johannes Gutenberg University in Mainz, which represented the state of Rhineland-Palatinate (Rheinland-Pfalz), as it was the only participating university in said state (it accepted entries from the entire state).

-# Performance on MNIST
+## Performance on MNIST
 An exemplary neural network achieves a 95.16% test-accuracy after one training epoch.

+## Dependencies
+If you want to run the python scripts you will need:
+- Python >3.6
+- NumPy >1.17.2
+- Matplotlib >3.0.2